Face Equality International

 Paul Wilden, CMgr CCMI, FCIB – Trustee

-Global Financial services professional, Disability and D&I advocate, Chartered Companion and Member of the Board of Companions of the CMI, Fellow of the LIBF, married to Sid and “Dad” to two Beagles; Harvey and Poppy.
+Global Financial services professional, Disability and D&I advocate, Chartered Companion and Member of the Board of Companions of the CMI, Fellow of the LIBF, Member of the International Advisory Council of the IBE.
+Married to Sid and “Dad” to two Beagles; Harvey and Poppy.

 Our Team